 We believe we provide five core benefits to our shareholders.
-First, we are an established firm with a positive track record of investing in venture capital-backed companies.
-Second, we provide shareholders with access to disruptive science-enabled companies, particularly ones that are enabled by nanotechnology that would otherwise be difficult to access or inaccessible for most current and potential shareholders.
+First, we are an established firm with a positive track record of investing in venture capital-backed companies as further discussed in "Investments and Current Investment Pace" on page 72.
+Second, we provide shareholders with access to disruptive science-enabled companies, particularly ones that are enabled by nanotechnology and BIOLOGY+, that would otherwise be difficult to access or inaccessible for most current and potential shareholders.
 Third, we have an existing portfolio of companies at varying stages of maturity that provide for a potential pipeline of investment returns over time.
 Fourth, we are able to invest opportunistically in a range of types of securities to take advantage of market inefficiencies.
-Fifth, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, is both transparent and liquid.
+Fifth, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, has permanent capital, is transparent and is liquid.

-We are an early-stage, active investor in transformative companies.
-We make venture capital investments in companies enabled by multi-disciplinary, scientific innovations, particularly those enabled by nanotechnology and microsystems.
+We help build transformative companies from disruptive science.
+We make venture capital investments in companies enabled by multidisciplinary, disruptive science, particularly those enabled by nanotechnology and microsystems.
 We define venture capital investments as the money and resources made available to privately held and publicly traded small businesses with exceptional growth potential.
 Nanotechnology and microsystems are technologies that allow for the characterization, design, manipulation and manufacture of materials and systems on the molecular and micro levels, respectively.
+Many of our current and historical investments fall within the category of BIOLOGY+.
+BIOLOGY+ refers to investments in interdisciplinary life science companies where biology innovation is intersecting with innovations in areas such as electronics, physics, materials science, chemistry, information technology, engineering and mathematics.
+Currently, our BIOLOGY+ investments are a subset of our nanotechnology and microsystems investments.
+We discuss BIOLOGY+ in detail beginning on page 67.